mvolkmann/blog/src/ocaml.md

 let colors = [| "red"; "green"; "blue" |]
 ```

-To get an element from an array, follow it with
+To get an element from an array, follow it with a dot and
-a dot and a zero-based index in parentheses.
+a zero-based index in parentheses (odd syntax).
 For example:

 ```ocaml
 let color = colors.(1) (* "green" *)